What is a trust fund?

 A testamentary trust is a trust set up in the event of your death and must be established under the terms of your will.
 If you were to die while your children were still minors, a testamentary trust would allow for your appointed trustee to protect and manage the assets in your estate until your children are old enough to receive their inheritance and manage their own finances.
 In the meantime, under the parameters you set in your will, the trustee can release amounts of money from the trust to the beneficiaries as needed for specific expenses, such as education.

 A special disability trust (SDT) is a way to plan for the long-term care and accommodation needs of someone with a severe disability.
 The trust can pay for reasonable care (such as case management, therapy, special food, or mobility aids), accommodation and other discretionary needs of the beneficiary during their lifetime.
 For a special disability trust to be established, the beneficiary must meet the legal definition of ‘severe disability’, which will be assessed by Services Australia.
 SDTs have tax and other financial benefits when compared to family trusts.

-How to set up a family trust fund
+How do you set up a family trust fund?

 To establish a trust fund, there is a series of steps to typically follow.
 Below is an example of some of the steps involved in setting up a family trust (one of the most common types of trusts) in Australia:

 List all the holdings (such as cash, shares, property, or other investments), to be placed in the trust, along with their holding value.

 Selecting a trustee is an important element in establishing any trust, including a discretionary trust.
 The trustee will need to manage the trust in accordance with the terms set out in the trust deed.
 A trustee can be an individual, several individuals or a company.
 It is a good idea to consider an independent trustee, as conflicts of interest can arise if the trustees of a family trust are related to each other and are beneficiaries of the trust.

 3. Determine the beneficiaries